-The Counseling Department in Petaluma has only one administrative staff person.
+The Counseling Department in Petaluma has only one administrative staff position.

-Of particular importance is that both the Santa Rosa and Petaluma departments' service delivery are gravely affected when administrative staff are out due to illness or other committments.
-This significantly impacts our ability to serve students and staff.
-An AAI position continues to be requested to support the counseling function at the Santa Rosa and Petaluma campus.
+Of particular importance is that both the Santa Rosa and Petaluma departments' service delivery are gravely affected when administrative staff are out due to illness or other committments without adequate back-up.
+This significantly impacts the ability to serve students and staff.
+An AAI position continues to be requested to support the counseling function at the Santa Rosa and Petaluma campus (one at each location for two total).

-Simply put, the first point of contact for the counseling front desk should not be a revolving door of student workers but instead a consistent staff person that can triage and trouble shoot and support students in a professioanl and timely manner.
+Student workers are not a sustainable option.
+The first point of contact for the counseling front desk should not be a revolving door of student workers but instead a consistent classified staff person that can triage, trouble-shoot, and support students in a professional and timely manner.